GaspardMerten/streamlit-downloader/README.md

 To run the example app and test changes:

-1. Navigate to the `template/streamlit_downloader` directory.
+1. Navigate to the `streamlit_downloader` directory.
 2. Run `streamlit run example.py`.